 Using templates to manage your operation plan can help simplify your complex processes and save you time.
 You know how a shopping list helps you remember what to buy at the store?
 Templates are like that for your work.
 And Wrike has many templates ready to go for different kinds of jobs.

 For example, you can use the retail trade template to see what step comes next when adding something new for customers to buy.
-Then there’s the business operations template, which helps you and your team keep track of your business plan without getting wires crossed.
+Then there’s the business operations templates, which helps you and your team keep track of your business plan without getting wires crossed.
 And when you need to manage bills, you can use the invoice tracking template.
 All these templates are great tools for keeping an operational plan ticking over.

 In this blog post, we’ll explain what an operational plan is, show you how to create one without feeling overwhelmed, and provide you with an example of an operational plan.
 We’ll also share our prebuilt templates to get you up and running quickly.